 Hair Follicle Drug Testing is available as a five panel drug test or a five panel drug test plus expanded opiates including Expanded Opiates hydrocodone, hydromorphone, oxycodone, oxymorphone.

-Hair Follicle Drug Testing provides a 90 day look back period for use of drugs.
+Hair Follicle Drug Testing provides a 90 day look back period for use of drugs although some specialty tests may look back up to 180 days.
 Hair specimens can be taken from the head or from the body.
 Head hair is preferred.
 Typically one and one half inches of head hair is collected.
 Hair may be collected from several head locations and combined to obtain the required amount of hair.
 If no head hair is collectable, body hair is collected and the collection requires 100 milligrams of hair.

 Can hair collected from a brush be used?
 No, a hair sample must be collected using proper chain-of-custody protocol and collection techniques.
 The test subject must verify the authenticity of the sample at the time of collection.